apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-core/README.md

+> ⚠️ This package is no longer being maintained.
+Feel free to continue using it, but we won't be supporting it moving forward.

 # gatsby-theme-apollo-core

 This is the base theme for building Apollo-branded Gatsby sites.
 It contains a small amount of configuration, and a handful of components that make it easy to build consistent-looking UIs.